UK PM Boris Johnson dares opposition to vote no-confidence | DW | 25.09.2019

 Is British Parliament dead?

-The debate in the UK House of Commons on Wednesday centered on Brexit and Operation Yellow Hammer with Michael Gove, the cabinet minister in charge of preparations for a "no-deal" Brexit, fielding the majority of the questions and answers in lieu of the PM.
+The mammoth debate in the UK House of Commons on Wednesday lasted for over eight hours.
+It centered on Brexit and Operation Yellow Hammer with Michael Gove, the cabinet minister in charge of preparations for a "no-deal" Brexit, fielding the majority of the questions and answers in lieu of the PM.

 -